 Kids raised in San Francisco are trained from an early age that digging in the (local) dirt or exploring mysterious objects found on the ground is seldom a good idea.
 This “no touch” rule is lifted at one very special place: the San Francisco Botanical Gardens, 55-acres of pristine green space located within Golden Gate Park.
-And for a whimsical 2 weeks, this bucolic wonderland gets even more magical, when 12 pianos are hidden throughout the gardens.
+And for a whimsical two weeks, this bucolic wonderland gets even more magical, when 12 pianos are hidden throughout the gardens, a highly anticipated yearly event dubbed Flower Piano.
 We have all the details on this must-do event.

 Photo: Sunset Piano

 From July 13 through the 24, another unique sound will be added to the garden’s soundtrack of buzzing bees, chirping birds and babbling streams.
 Twelve pianos of every style, from baby grands to vintage uprights, will be hidden throughout the garden’s 55-acres.
 We suggest you just start wondering and listen for the music, trying to determine it’s location based on sound alone.
 There is nothing more awe-inspiring than trekking down a trail only to discover a piano perched beneath the palm fronds.
 Unless it’s during a scheduled performance (see schedule below), visitors of all ages are encouraged to take a seat and tickle the ivories themselves.